cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 title: Topaz CLI
 footer: MIT Licensed | Copyright © 2018 - Compuware
 ---
-# Topaz Workbench Command Line Interface (Version 20.01.xx)
+# Topaz CLI

+The Topaz CLI (Command Line Interface) allows actions to be triggered on the mainframe without the need for the Topaz Eclipse Graphical User Interface (GUI).
+The Topaz CLI can be used to automate various tasks from a variety of different methods such as from an integration server or within a build tool Jenkins or other CI servers.

-The Topaz Workbench Command Line Interface (CLI) is distributed via the full Topaz Workbench installation media and may be used to execute a set of Topaz and ISPW related functions from a batch/shell interface.
+The Topaz CLI is distributed via the full Topaz Workbench installation media and may be used to execute a set of Topaz and ISPW related functions from a batch/shell interface.
+A 64-bit Java Runtime Environment (JRE) is required for the Topaz CLI.
+Refer to the *Topaz&reg; Workbench Installation Guide* for full installation details.

 After [installation](../tool_configuration/plugins.md#installing-the-topaz-workbench-cli), the command line interface folder contains a set of `.bat` files that can be used to execute the required functions.

 These are

 `.bat` file | description
 ----------- | -----------